 Hello Dr Ryan, and first, thanks for this website.

-Here’s my problem: I’ve been in a relationship with an amazing guy for the last 3 and a half years.
-We get along very well and for the first time, I feel relaxed and comfortable in a relationship.
+Here’s my problem: I’ve been in a relationship with a fantastic guy for the last three and a half years.
+We get along very well, and I feel relaxed and comfortable in a relationship for the first time.

-I explain myself: I’m 40 years old and every single previous relationships I had didn’t last, as I would have doubts and frequent panic attacks, asking myself if I really loved the guy, and if he was the one.
-It would become an obsession and I would end up the relationship quickly.
+I explain myself: I’m 40 years old, and every single previous relationship I had didn’t last, as I would have doubts and frequent panic attacks, asking myself if I loved the guy and if he was the one.
+It would become an obsession, and I would end the relationship quickly.

-Of course, it happened as well when I started going out with my current boyfriend, but I could feel that they were just thoughts, obsessions, and that I would loose the best thing that ever happened to me if I broke up.
+Of course, it also happened when I started going out with my current boyfriend, but I could feel that they were just thoughts and obsessions and that I would lose the best thing that ever happened to me if I broke up.

-Those ideas disappeared – I’ve been on Zoloft for the last 3 years due to OCD, fear of hurting others and myself – and I’ve been very happy until last summer, when they came back with a vengeance, for no reason, in no particular situation.
+Those ideas disappeared – I’ve been on Zoloft for the last three years due to OCD and fear of hurting others and myself – and I’ve been thrilled until last summer, when they came back with a vengeance, for no reason, in no particular situation.

-I have to admit, I didn’t take my treatment properly these last few months, arrogantly thinking that I overcame my OCD.
-I’m back on Zoloft, and still fight everyday with anxiety and panic attacks about my relationship.
+I admit I didn’t take my treatment properly these last few months, arrogantly thinking I had overcome my OCD.
+I’m back on Zoloft and still fight daily with anxiety and panic attacks about my relationship.

 I read about ROCD and recognized myself in the description.
-I would like to try mindfulness meditation as it was strongly recommended in many books and articles I read.
-I would like your opinion on this please.
+I want to try mindfulness meditation as it was strongly recommended in many books and articles.
+I want your opinion on this, please.